Æmission is a specialized digitizer/recorder, designed for

-Æmission is working in a large experimental project funded by Regione Toscana named MONFRON
+This cutting-edge technology is currently being used in MONFRON, a large experimental project funded by Regione Toscana.

-Sensors are placed around the area that is to be monitored and connected to the Æmission via 10 meter cables.
+Sensors are placed around the area that is to be monitored and connected to the Æmission by 10 meter cables.

 Analog signals, coming from the piezoceramic sensors are first electronically conditioned and level adapted by a cascade of analog filters before they can be converted into digital.